 LUBBOCK, Texas — The following is a list of educational institutions from around our area and their delays, cancellations, and schedule changes.

-Special note: the governor issued an executive order that does not allow normal classroom instruction for schools through April 3.
+Special note: The governor issued an executive order that does not allow normal classroom instruction for schools through April 3.
+Now, that order has been extended through May 4.
 Distance learning is allowed and encouraged.
 Daycares are exempt and allowed to continue.

 Universities or colleges

 - Texas Tech University – Extending spring break by a week.
 Classes will resume on March 30, but only in an online form until further notice.
 All events scheduled at United Supermarkets Arena, the Student Union Building, and student recreation center with an attendance of 50 or more people are canceled through May 15.
 Click here.
 In-person commencement ceremonies May 15 and 16 are canceled.

 - Texas Tech University Health Sciences Center — On campus classes are suspended from March 16-27.
 Starting March 30, classes will be held online.